How YOU can Cut the Cost of quality Percussion mallets down to just a few dollars.

 Hello fellow percussionists and music educators!

-My name is Jim McCarthy, & I'm going to solve your problem of expensive mallets.
+My name is Jim McCarthy, & I'm going to show you how to get a wide range of mallets for various tone colours - and WITHOUT spending much cash at all!
 To find out how, just read through to the bottom of this page.

 You will discover:

-- The secrets of choosing different yarns for durability and different sounds. (pg 15)
+- How to choose different yarns for durability and different sounds. (pg 15)

 - How to wind and sew off mallets in certain ways to achieve differences in sound and rigidity. (pg 16-20)

-- The simple secrets to creating "TWO-TONE" mallet cores that commercial companies don't want you to know about.(pg 12-13)
+- How to create the "TWO-TONE" mallet cores that commercial companies advertise as a feature.(pg 12-13)

 - Inexpensive everyday items you can use for mallet cores, which last a long time and require little or no modification. (pg5-6)